-- 3. If you haven't studied our Precept Upon Precept course, God Searches for a Heart Fully His, you may not realize that Elisha is first mentioned in 1 Kings 19.
-To get a fuller understanding of this man, read 1 Kings 19:15-21 in your Bible, marking the text as you did in 2 Kings 2.
+3. If you haven't studied our Precept Upon Precept course, God Searches for a Heart Fully His, you may not realize that Elisha is first mentioned in 1 Kings 19.
+To get a fuller understanding of this man, read 1 Kings 19:15-21, marking the text as you did in 2 Kings 2.
 Verse 15 opens up with the Lord speaking to Elijah, an exhausted prophet who thinks he alone remains as a spokesman for God.
 Ever had that feeling?
-You're not alone, child of God. - List what you observe from the text about Elisha.
+You're not alone, child of God.

+List what you observe from the text about Elisha.
 Don't miss anything, including what Elisha did to Elijah.
 There is extra space for you to record further insights in the next assignment.
 By the way, Elisha's name means "God is salvation."
 Great name, isn't it?
 It reminds us that we are not the "Savior," but simply His servants!

 - 4. Review every place you have marked references to Elisha in 2 Kings 2.
 Is there anything you want to remember about Elisha from this chapter?
 If so, add to the list you started from 1 Kings 19. - 5.
-Now let's look at references to the cloak and the spirit of Elijah in 2 Kings 2.
-By the way, you may have heard the expression "Passing the Mantle."
-The Hebrew word translated "cloak" is translated "mantle" in several versions of the Bible, including the NASB.
-Thus our course title, Passing the Mantle. - a.
+Now let's look at references to the mantle and the spirit of Elijah in 2 Kings 2. - a.
 What do you learn from marking these references?